Johannes Vermeer - Paintings That Celebrate Ordinary Life

-The paint, “The Little Street” portrays a silent street scene in Vermeer’s home town of Delft (popular for its Delft pottery and also ceramic products).
-It illustrates a woman sewing, kids playing and also a woman hectic in the backyard.
+The paint, “The Little Road” portrays a quiet street scene in Vermeer’s house town of Delft (renowned for its Delft pottery and ceramic items).
+It depicts a woman stitching, youngsters playing and a lady active in the yard.

-It highlights typical life in Delft during the Dutch Golden Era and is exhibited at the Rijksmuseum of Amsterdam.
+It highlights regular life in Delft during the Dutch Golden Era and is exhibited at the Rijksmuseum of Amsterdam.

-The Little Street is one of only 3 Vermeer paints of views of Delft, the others being View of Delft as well as the currently lost Home Standing in Delft.
+The Little Street is among just three Vermeer paintings of views of Delft, the others being Sight of Delft and the now shed Residence Standing in Delft.

-This simple street scene has turned into one of the best paints in the world.
+This easy road scene has actually turned into one of the greatest paints worldwide.